Devesh176/py_agent/README.md

 # AI Agent Instructions for py_agent

 ## Project Overview
-This is a Python-based AI coding assistant that supports both Gemini and Hugging Face models for code analysis and interaction.
-The project implements a function-calling architecture that allows AI models to safely interact with the filesystem and execute Python code.
+This is a Python-based AI coding assistant that supports "gemini-2.0-flash-001" for code analysis and interaction.
+The project implements a function-calling architecture that allows AI model to safely interact with the filesystem and execute Python code.

 ## Core Components
-- `/main.py`: Entry point with dual implementations (Gemini and HuggingFace)
+- `/main.py`: Entry point.
 - `/functions/`: Contains core function implementations for file operations:
   - `get_files_info.py`: Directory listing with file metadata
   - `get_file_content.py`: Safe file reading with path validation